FirstVoyager/FirstVoyager/README.md

 ## My name is Milad sohrabi
 I am android developer

-- 🔭 I’m currently learning Machine learning for finance
+- 🔭 I’m learning Machine learning for finance
-- 🔭 I’m tring to migrate USA
+- 🔭 I'm trying to immigrate to America
+- 🌱 I'm learning English
--
+- 🌱 I'm learning Python

 <!--
 **FirstVoyager/FirstVoyager** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.